We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $$

-Prefer a really firm bed?
-Struggling to find a mattress that provides ideal sturdy support?
-The WinkBed in its “firmer” option may offer exactly what you want.
+Looking to find a mattress that provides ideal sturdy support?
+The WinkBed “firmer” option may offer exactly what you want.
 This firm mattress is designed to keep you resting comfortably on top of your bed instead of slowly sinking into it.

 Reviewers say this mattress comes pretty firm already, but if your taste runs toward spartan, you can flip it for an even firmer mattress.
-You can also try the other side when you start to feel a little less supported, giving the foam a chance to bounce back.
+You can also try the other side when you feel less supported, giving the foam a chance to bounce back.

 The company says even the firmest side is specifically designed to provide comfortable support without feeling too hard, and seven different zones of support help provide comfort and pressure relief.
 The WinkBed also features cooling technology designed to improve airflow through the mattress and help you maintain a comfortable sleeping temperature.